 The green roofs and walls industry is evolving rapidly in Sydney.
-These activities are designed to meet the aims and objectives set out in the Green Roofs and Walls Policy paper.
+These activities are designed to meet the aims and objectives set out in the Green Roofs and Walls Policy.
 They are part of a living document and will be reviewed annually as part of the Senior Project Officer Green Roofs and Walls annual performance review.

-Dec 2013 Feb 2014 June 2014 April 2014 Aug 2014 October December Feb 2015 April 2015 June 2015 August October December Feb 2016 April 2016 June 2016 August Sept 2016 Leadership .
-Install green roofs and walls on Council properties .
-Review planning controls and DA process to remove barriers .
-Support research into rooftop agriculture and air quality impacts of GRW .
-Host a local government GRW networking event .
-Expand the CoS website information and update monthly .
+Leadership Leadership Install green roofs and walls on Council properties Review planning controls and DA process to remove barriers Support research into rooftop agriculture and air quality impacts of GRW Host a local government GRW networking event Expand the CoS website information and undate monthly Feb 2014 April 2014 June 2014 Aug 2014 Oct 2014 Dec 2014 April 2015 June 2015 Aug 2015 Oct 2015 Dec 2015 Feb 2016 April 2016 June 2016 Aug 2016 Sept 2016 .
 Investigate potential incentives programs .
 Establish a rooftop agriculture working group